 Amy is a native of Battle Creek, Michigan.
 She graduated from Michigan State University in 1998 with a bachelor’s degree in Physical Education and Exercise Science with specializations in both Athletic Training and Health Promotion.
 While at Michigan State University, she worked with several athletic teams, including women’s soccer, men’s gymnastics, women’s tennis, and spent a year and a half working with the Spartan Football team.

 She went on to work in Metro Detroit for a physical therapy clinic and several area high schools until her move with her family to North Carolina in early 2007.
 She has provided athletic training coverage for several athletic events for UNC sports clubs as well as Triangle Volleyball Club tournaments and various NCHSAA events.
 She also worked as an Assistant Athletic Trainer and substitute teacher for Panther Creek High School until October 2011.
-Amy joined CFPSM in April 2011 and she primarily works in the Concussion Clinic in Cary and helps out in clinic where needed.
-Amy is currently pursuing her Master’s Degree in Health Promotion from the University of Alabama with a projected completion date of December 2014.
+Amy joined CFPSM in April 2011 and she primarily works with Dr. Kristen Clarey in Cary and Holly Springs.
+Amy completed her Master’s Degree in Health Promotion from the University of Alabama in December 2014.

 Amy currently resides in Cary with her husband Ryan, two very active daughters and two dogs.
 She is an avid Michigan State Spartan sports fan and enjoys exercising, hanging out on her boat, shuffling her kids to their various sporting events and activities, and spending time with her family.